Chainsaw Hard to Start When Hot

 Source: thedailygardener.com

-There are not one but several reasons behind why the chainsaw turns hot.
-You need to be aware of all the reasons at first, only then you’ll be able to successfully solve them.
+There is not one but several reasons why the chainsaw turns hot.
+You need to be aware of all the reasons at first, only then you be able to successfully solve them.

-So, It’s very crucial to know how do you start a hot chainsaw.
-Also, why a chainsaw turns hot in the first place as well as their solutions.
+So, It’s very crucial to know how to start a hot chainsaw.
+Also, why does a chainsaw turn hot in the first place and their solutions?

 Reason 1: Fuel Vapor Lock

 Vapor lock is the most common issue that causes the chain saw to die out.
-It happens when exorbitant heat, as well as vapors, inflate inside the gas tank.
-Plus, they are not vented properly.
+Vapor lock happens when exorbitant heat, as well as vapors, inflate inside the fuel tank.
+Plus, they are not ventilated properly.

 This produces a wiry mixture.
 And as a result, initially, the chainsaw might start faultlessly.